-The chancellor serves as the chief administrative officer of Palmetto College, which includes the coordinated distance education offerings of the college; the three comprehensive USC campuses in Aiken, Beaufort and Upstate; USC Columbia and the associate degree-granting regional campuses: Lancaster, Salkehatchie, Sumter and Union.
-The chancellor is responsible for ensuring the full participation of the college in overall planning, resource allocation, and program evaluation of the regional campuses as a part of the University of South Carolina system.
+The chancellor serves as the chief administrative officer of Palmetto College, which includes the coordinated distance education offerings of the college and the University of South Carolina's four associate degree-granting regional campuses.
 The chancellor serves at the pleasure of the president.